solo-system/solo-system.github.io/documentation/troubleshooting.md

-* You will find it increasingly important to keep a careful note of the field position, date and times of establishing recording, particularly if you are using multiple Solos
+* You will find it increasingly important to keep a careful note of the field position, date and times of establishing recording, particularly if you are using multiple Solos.

 * Remember that the Solo software should be flashed onto each memory card before each time that it is inserted into the Solo.